 - Standardization: VRRP is an open standard protocol, making it compatible with various vendors, while HSRP is a Cisco proprietary protocol, limiting its use to Cisco devices.

-- Flexibility: VRRP offers more flexibility for enterprises needing multi-vendor environments, whereas HSRP might be preferred by mid-market companies already invested in Cisco infrastructure for its seamless integration.
+- Flexibility: VRRP offers more flexibility for enterprises needing multi-vendor environments, whereas HSRP might be preferred by mid-market companies already invested in Cisco infrastructure due to its seamless integration.

 Configuration Best Practices